Asda: 2020s

 In October 2020, the first Asda sustainability store was opened in Middleton, Leeds, featuring refill stations, loose fruit and vegetables, and recycling stations, as well as a community zone.
+The company ended the initiative in 2024, with the move being called "grim news" by The Grocer.

 In December 2020, undercover footage was filmed at farms that supplied meat to Asda and Sainsbury's.
-The footage captured turkeys being extremely badly treated.
-A worker was suspended and an official investigation was launched after the footage was released.
+The footage captured turkeys being ill-treated.
+A worker was suspended and an official investigation was launched.
 In December 2021, an undercover video filmed by French activists appeared to reveal that unprofitable piglets were being extremely badly treated.
 An Asda spokesperson said: "We take animal welfare extremely seriously and as soon as we were made aware of these claims we launched an investigation with the supplier."

-In December 2024, Asda trialled the electronic labels on shelves at Manchester Oxford Road store for 12 weeks.
-Prices in these labels could be updated in only 15 seconds.

-In February 2025, Jo Whitfield rejoined Asda as a non-executive director after 8 years.

-In May 2025, Asda and Morrisons suspended supplies from a Lincolnshire pig farm linked to abuse against pigs.
-Secretly filmed footage showed farm workers at Northmoor Farm appearing to grab piglets by their hind legs and smashing them on to the hard floor – a banned method of killing known as blunt force trauma or "piglet thumping".

 Acquisition by the Issa brothers and TDR Capital

 In February 2021, Mohsin Issa, Zuber Issa and TDR Capital acquired Asda, which at the time was valued at £6.8 billion.
 Walmart retained "an equity investment" in Asda, a seat on the board and "an ongoing commercial relationship".
 In the same month, Asda said that it might need to put 5,000 jobs at risk as part of a reconstruction plan in the context of people shopping online.
 In March 2021, Asda was involved in the "largest ever sterling bond offering" as part of the financing package to fund the acquisition purchase by TDR Capital and the Issa brothers.
+Chief executive Roger Burnley retired in August 2021 following the change in ownership.
+Following Burnley's departure, Mohsin Issa took over running the business.

 In May 2023, it was reported that the Issa brothers and TDR Capital had together contributed just £200 million for their purchase of Asda, worth £6.8 billion; the majority of the purchase price was funded by a loan from the parent company of heavily indebted EG Group, and by disposing of Asda assets.
 In October 2023, Asda completed a £2.27 billion acquisition of EG Group property.
 This mainly consists of 356 forecourt sites, where the existing Spar stores at these locations were rebranded to Asda Express.
 The deal also included ownership of fast-food chain Leon, as well as the purchase of 462 Burger King, Greggs and Subway franchises.
 Asda would later collaborate with Sbarro to integrate franchises.
+In September 2025, the lease for a single motel in Monmouth that was included in the 2023 acquisition, called Raglan Lodge, was put on the market.
 In October 2025, Asda sold Leon back to its original founder.